SchemaStore/schemastore/CONTRIBUTING.md

 **1. Preserving schema names**

 When renaming a schema name, the old version must continue to exist.
 Otherwise, all references to it will break.
-The content of he old schema must look something like:
+The content of the old schema must look something like:

 ```json
 {